MuzzammilMudathir/MuzzammilMudathir/README.md

 ### Hi there

 Hello, I'm Muzzammil Mudathir, an undergraduate Computer Science student based in Canada.
 My passion lies at the intersection of web and game development, where I leverage my skills to create engaging and innovative digital experiences.
 While these areas are my primary focus, my curiosity drives me to continuously explore various other sectors within computer science.
-I believe in the power of technology to transform ideas into reality, and I'm committed to learning and growing in this ever-evolving field.
+Notably, I possess strong proficiency in Python, Java, C, and more, which further enhances my ability to transform ideas into reality through technology.
+I am committed to lifelong learning and growing in this dynamic and ever-evolving field.

 <!---
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=MuzzammilMudathir)](https://github.com/anuraghazra/github-readme-stats)